As drillers and speculators rushed to Spindletop Hill, the Texas Company quickly organized in 1902 .

 The Texas Company struck oil at Sour Lake Springs in January 1903, “after gambling its future on the site’s drilling rights,” the company explained.
 “The discovery, during a heavy downpour near Sour Lake’s mineral springs, turns the company into a major oil producer overnight, validating the risk-taking insight of company co-founder J.S.
 Cullinan and the ability of driller Walter Sharp.”

 “In 1905 the Texas Company linked these two fields by pipelines to Port Arthur, ninety miles away, and built its first refinery there.
-That same year the company acquired an asphalt refinery at nearby Port Neches,” they noted.
+That same year the company acquired an asphalt refinery at nearby Port Neches,” the authors noted.

 “In 1908 the company completed the ambitious venture of a pipeline from the Glenn Pool, in the Indian Territory (now Oklahoma), to its Southeast Texas refineries,” added Kemp and Voris.
 “As early as 1905 the Texas Company had established marketing facilities not only throughout the United States, but also in Belgium, Luxembourg, and Panama.”